cylondata/twister2/docs/tutorial/README.md

 2. Supun Kamburugamuve, Pulasthi Wickramasinghe, Kannan Govindarajan, Ahmet Uyar, Gurhan Gunduz, Vibhatha Abeykoon, Geoffrey Fox, "Twister:Net - Communication Library for Big Data Processing in HPC and Cloud Environments", Proceedings of Cloud 2018 Conference July 2-7 2018, San Francisco.

 3. Kannan Govindarajan, Supun Kamburugamuve, Pulasthi Wickramasinghe, Vibhatha Abeykoon, Geoffrey Fox, "Task Scheduling in Big Data - Review, Research: Challenges, and Prospects", Proceedings of 9th International Conference on Advanced Computing (ICoAC), December 14-16, 2017, India.

+## Acknowledgements

+This work was partially supported by NSF CIF21 DIBBS 1443054 and the Indiana University Precision Health initiative.
+We thank Intel for their support of the Juliet and Victor systems and extend our gratitude to the FutureSystems team for their support with the infrastructure.